pjmidgard/Spring-101/README.md

 change to table 2-3 numbers from 10-99 : 222-353
 Predict change to ones after change 1-0 and 0-1 and on the end. add 0 and count how many last bits wich one on start  wich number e.g.: 1-3:
+We need to change 1-0 and save 3 numbers when we have at list one ones.

 Random generated file